-28 &quot;An ACT to Repeal the Disaster Preparedness and Emergency Management Act and to make new provisions for the management and mitigation of disaster, the reduction of risks associated with disaster and for connected matters."
+28 &quot;An ACT to Repeal the Disaster Preparedness and Emergency Management Act and to make new provisions for the management and mitigation of disaster, the reduction of risks

+All Act to hepean up baster reparentes and binegreen and generic Act and to make new provisions on the management and imigation of usaster, the reduction of risks associated with disaster and for connected matters."
 Government of Jamaica, June 13, 2014.
-29 "For over a number of years funds were donated from other countries to assist with response to disasters.
+"For over a number of years funds were donated from other countries to assist with response to disasters.
 Individual accounts were usually opened for these funds.
-The NDC took the

-29 &quot;For over a number of years funds were donated from other countries to assist with response to disasters.
-Individual accounts were usually opened for these funds.
-The NDC took the decision that all balances should be transferred to one main account called the "National Disaster Fund."
+The NDC took the decision that all balances should be transferred to one main account called the 'National Disaster Fund.'
 The fund was placed in the Bank of Jamaica and monitored by the [MoFP]....
 All donations received towards the fund will be deposited to the account and allocated subject to donor conditionalities." - Terms of Reference for Operating of the NDF.